ahsparrow/navplot2/README.md

 # NAVPLOT

-Generates a PDF NOTAM breifing.
+Generates a PDF NOTAM briefing.

 The app can be used standalone via the navplot.py script, or via a Heroku scheduler to store data in MongoDB Atlas database for use by the ASSelect